 |Mats Hummels og (20’)|

 If you had placed a first or last goalscorer bet for this match you would not get your money back because ‘no goalscorer’ is an option for these markets.
 For a scorecast or wincast bet, however, you would never have had the option to bet on ‘France to win and no goalscorer’ as the bet requires you to pick a scorer.
 Therefore, in games entirely consisting of own goals, such bets will be paid out as though it was a single on the match result/score with the goalscorer element voided.
-This will reduce your payout significantly but will ensure you still get some profit.
+This will reduce your payout significantly but will ensure you still get a small net win.

 No Goalscorer And Own Goals